-Paul Daugherty is Accenture’s Group Chief Executive – Technology & Chief Technology Officer.
-He oversees all aspects of developing and delivering Technology’s capabilities, bringing innovation, intelligence, and deep industry experience together with leading technologies from ecosystem partners to help clients reinvent their businesses as intelligent enterprises and innovate at scale.
-As chief technology officer, Paul is responsible for driving innovation through research and development (R&D) activities in Accenture Labs and leveraging emerging technologies to bring the newest innovations to clients globally.
+Paul Daugherty is Accenture's group chief executive – technology & chief technology officer.
+He leads all aspects of Accenture's technology business.
+Paul is also responsible for Accenture's technology strategy, driving innovation through R&D in Accenture Labs and leveraging emerging technologies to bring the newest innovations to clients globally.
+He recently launched Accenture's Cloud First initiative to further scale the company's market-leading cloud business and is responsible for incubating new businesses such as blockchain, extended reality and quantum computing.
 He founded and oversees Accenture Ventures, which is focused on strategic equity investments and open innovation to accelerate growth.
-Paul is responsible for managing Accenture’s alliances, partnerships and senior-level relationships with leading and emerging technology companies, and he leads Accenture’s Global CIO Council and annual CIO and Innovation Forum.
-He is also a member of Accenture’s Global Management Committee.
+Paul is responsible for managing Accenture's alliances, partnerships and senior-level relationships with leading and emerging technology companies, and he leads Accenture's Global CIO Council and annual CIO and Innovation Forum.
+He is a member of Accenture's Global Management Committee.

 Paul joined Accenture in 1986 and became a partner in 1999.
 He earned his Bachelor of Science degree in computer engineering from the University of Michigan.